UofTActuarial/UofTActuarial.github.io/content/software/template/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "LRMoE Package"
+title: "Template Package"
-summary: "Logit-weighted Reduced Mixture of Experts model, packages available in Julia and R."
+summary: "Template model, packages available in R."
-date: "2021-11-17T00:00:00Z"
+date: "2200-01-01T00:00:00Z"
+# date as to be earlier than today's date for the page to show; default is to set to package's last update date

 # Optional external URL for project (replaces project detail page).
 # external_link: "https://sbolstandard.org/"